|

 You may distribute your apps royalty free.

-Why isn't NS Basic for Palm just like NS Basic for Windows CE
+Why isn't NS Basic/Palm just like NS Basic for Windows CE

 or Newton?